OfficeDev/msteams-docs.pt-BR/msteams-platform/tabs/how-to/tabs-in-sharepoint.md

 ### <a name="sharepoint-framework-in-teams"></a>Estrutura do SharePoint no Teams

-Você também pode implementar suas Teams usando Estrutura do SharePoint.
+Você também pode implementar suas guias do Teams usando Estrutura do SharePoint.
 As Web Parts da Estrutura do SharePoint são hospedadas dentro do SharePoint sem qualquer necessidade de serviços externos, como o Azure.
 Para desenvolvedores do SharePoint, isso simplifica significativamente o processo de desenvolvimento das guias do Teams.
 Para obter mais informações sobre a Estrutura do SharePoint no Teams, consulte [como usar a Estrutura do SharePoint no Teams.](/sharepoint/dev/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab)

 ## <a name="introduction"></a>Introdução